buben19/twistedinput/README.md

 Twistedinput is library for this framework for interacting input devices, such as gamepads, joysticks, mouses and etc in asynchrounous fashion.

-An input event is represented by standar input_event structure defined in linux/input.h header file.
+An input event is represented by standard input_event structure defined in linux/input.h header file.
 Twistedinput also supports js_event for joysticks defined in linux/joystick.h.